awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 ## Gateway Load Balancer<a name="traffic-mirroring-considerations-glb"></a>

-The following rules apply when the Traffic Mirroring is a Gateway Load Balancer
+The following rules apply when the Traffic Mirroring target is a Gateway Load Balancer
 + A listener for Gateway Load Balancers listens for all IP packets across all ports, and forwards traffic to the target group that you select\.
 + The maximum MTU supported by the Gateway Load Balancer is 8500\.
 VPC Traffic Mirroring adds 54 bytes of additional headers to the original packet payload when using IPv4, and 74 bytes when using IPv6\.
 Therefore, the maximum packet size that can be delivered to the appliance without truncation is `8500 – 54 = 8446` when using IPv4, or `8500 – 74 = 8426` when using IPv6\.
 + You can use the `BytesProcessed` and `PacketsDropped` CloudWatch metrics for Amazon VPC endpoints to monitor the volume of traffic being sent over the Gateway Load Balancer endpoint\.
 You can also use existing Amazon VPC Traffic Mirroring CloudWatch metrics for traffic volumes for each of the traffic mirroring sessions\.
 For more information, see [Monitor mirrored traffic using Amazon CloudWatch](traffic-mirror-cloudwatch.md)\.